kelleylab/cochlearSEscrnaseq/README.md

-# Work in progress...
-Will be updated continuously..
+# Our repository is a work in progress and will be updated soon...
 # Characterization of the development of the cochlear epithelium at the single cell level
 # http://doi.org/10.1038/s41467-020-16113-y